 - Meanwhile, after you've peeled and removed seeds from the butternut squash, cut into cubes, about 1-inch or so.

-- Place squash in a bowl and toss with oil, pumpkin pie spice, salt and pepper.
+- Place squash into a bowl and toss with avocado oil, pumpkin pie spice, salt and black pepper.

-- Rub a little oil onto a large sheet pan with the remaining ½ tablespoon of avocado oil.
+- Rub a little avocado oil onto a large sheet pan with the remaining ½ tablespoon of avocado oil.
 Place squash onto sheet pan and spread it out in a single layer.

-- Roast squash 30 to 40 minutes, turning once, or until tender.
+- Roast squash 30 to 40 minutes, turning halfway, or until tender.
 Transfer to a serving dish.
 Enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.

 © Girl Heart Food Inc. Photographs and content are copyright protected.